- On July 27, 2022

 To this day no one has been able to fully explain the meaning of the Nazca lines.

-Its real purpose continue to puzzle archaeologists around the world.
+Its real purpose continues to puzzle archaeologists around the world.

 Since their discovery in the 1920s, emerged many theories, but their significance remains largely shrouded in mystery.